jgildred/makepad-site/README.md

 # Makepad-site
- Static web site template using Makepad
+ Static web site template using Rust and Makepad